anorrl/client/README.md

 <img width="500" alt="Trunk2012" src="https://github.com/user-attachments/assets/19b17f8d-10da-4429-a5ce-9326825bff70" />

 ```
-This is C:\Trunk2012.
+This is C:\dazai.
 ```

 <img width="500" alt="BuildFolder" src="https://github.com/user-attachments/assets/a403e418-3882-47df-b961-d217618e065c" />

 ```
-This is C:\Trunk2012\Build.
+This is C:\dazai\Build.
 The folders within are generated automatically by Visual Studio (at least it SHOULD) they go like this C:/Trunk2012/Build/<Project>/<Platform>/Release/
 ```

 <img width="500" alt="ClientFolder" src="https://github.com/user-attachments/assets/4edbb094-f300-4adb-b5b8-a81a09a3956a" />

 ```
-This is C:\Trunk2012\Client.
+This is C:\dazai\Client.
 This is where you clone THIS repo to.
 ```

 <img width="500" alt="Contribs" src="https://github.com/user-attachments/assets/9c6ff0ba-37b4-464c-af62-cbaa70a83e70" />

 ```
-This is C:\Trunk2012\Contribs.
+This is C:\dazai\Contribs.
 This is where you extract that Contribs.7z archive into.
 ```